 - Ravens are passerines or songbirds.

-Where To Find Common Raven
+Where To Find Common Ravens

 Ravens can be found in the northern hemisphere.
-They can be found in places where humans live, but not as plentifully as their cousin the crow.
+They can be found in places where humans live, but not as plentifully as their cousin, the crow.
 Ravens prefer wild, open spaces such as grassland, tundra, and somewhat open forests.

 Scientific name

-The scientific name of the common, or western raven is Corvus corax.
+The scientific name of the common, or western raven, is Corvus corax.
 “Corvus” comes from the Latin word for raven, and “corax” is a Latinized Greek word for “raven” or “crow,” so the bird can be thought of as a double crow.

 - C. c. corax